jexxa-projects/Jexxa/README.md

 ```

 ### Configure your Jexxa application
-By default a JexxaMain instance looks for the following properties file
+By default, a JexxaMain instance looks for the following properties file
 ```maven
 resources/jexxa-application.properties
 ```